 Payment Security – PCI Compliance

 Businesses grappling with the transition from traditional to digital payments have to figure out how to integrate gateways, processes, and capabilities that are secure enough to protect their customers and their business.
-One of the best ways to ensure digital payment security is to be PCI Compliant and only integrate with PCI Compliant payment tools and technologies.
+One of the best ways to ensure digital payment security is to be PCI Compliant.
+Only integrate with PCI Compliant payment tools and technologies.

 What is PCI Compliance?

 PCI is really short for PCI DSS – or Payment Card Industry Data Security Standards.
-The PCI Security Standards Council, which was founded by the top five credit card companies, sets these standards and they’re mandatory for any business that handles, processes, or stores credit cards – regardless of size or location.
+The PCI Security Standards Council, which was founded by the top five credit card companies, sets these standards.
+They’re mandatory for any business that handles, processes, or stores credit cards – regardless of size or location.

-As part of its role in the PCI Security Standards Council, VISA is responsible for classifying companies by looking at VISA transaction volume over a 12-month period.
-Merchants with the highest transaction volumes are classified as level 1, while those with the lowest transaction volumes are level 4.
+As part of its role in the PCI Security Standards Council, VISA is responsible for classifying companies.
+They do so by looking at VISA transaction volume over a 12-month period.
+Merchants with the highest transaction volumes are classified as level 1.
+Those with the lowest transaction volumes are level 4.
 A company’s classification will determine which annual Self-Assessment Questionnaire (SAQ) they need to complete to determine if payment-processing setup is PCI compliant.

 Find out more about obtaining and maintaining PCI Compliance here.

 PCI Compliance Benefits from Third-Party Vendors

 One question we get asked a lot is: “is it enough to use a PCI Compliant third-party provider (like a payment gateway) to process payments?”
 According to PCI, the answer is no. Merely using a third-party vendor does not exclude a business from PCI DSS compliance.
 In fact, failing to complete an annual SAQ for PCI Compliance could result in substantial fines and the suspension of a company’s ability to accept credit card payments.